renovatebot/renovate/docs/usage/docker.md

         ]
       }
       ```

-   1. If you want to add it your repository renovate config file, make sure to [encrypt](https://docs.renovatebot.com/configuration-options/#encrypted) it and then add it like this:
+   1. If you want to add it your repository renovate config file, [encrypt](https://docs.renovatebot.com/configuration-options/#encrypted) it and then add it:

       ```json
       {
         "hostRules": [